JrCab22/Active-Directory/README.md

 ![image](https://github.com/user-attachments/assets/a5c395a5-d68a-488d-866d-5ca677731874)

 - Click next and set password on Domain controller options.
-Keep clicking next then install once validatioin finishes.
+Keep clicking next then install once validation finishes.

 - Restart DC-1 as use and then log back in as user: username@corp.AD-root.com